TWNWAKing/batch-gen-templates-for-preparing-cp-contests/README.md

 - ~~Create 1 problem per folder.~~ (Done)

-- Write the batch file more "functionally", instead of wirting them by enumerating variables violently, which is a bad habit.
+- Write the batch file more "functionally", instead of wirting them by enumerating variables violently, which is a bad habit. (maybe I should use python for this tool...)